 Diploma in Counselling and Psychotherapy (Center for Counselling and Psychotherapy Education - UKCP/BACP accredited course)

-Counselling for Depression (Colchester Institute - National Institute of Clinical Excellence recommended course)
+Counselling for Depression (Colchester Institute - National Institute of Clinical Excellence)

 I am an affiliate of a number of Employee Assistance Programmes, helping staff deal with emotional problems and find ways of improving their working lives.

 I have worked in a residential centre for people who have attempted or considered suicide and for an organisation with clients who have been diagnosed with psychiatric mental health difficulties.

 Under contract to GP surgeries in West Hertfordshire, I have provided general counselling to a wide mix of people in emotional distress.

 I worked for the bereavement charity Cruse for many years and have particular experience with complex loss (for example suicide, sudden adult death syndrome, violent death and end-of-life living) and also the challenges faced by anyone who cares for a family member or friend who is physically or psychologically in need of support.

 I am registered with the United Kingdom Council for Psychotherapy (UKCP) which means that my initial training was lengthy and in-depth, requiring long-term personal therapy and work experience in a variety of training placements, including psychiatric settings.